X

 | Maximum dose | 2 mg/week | 2.4 mg/week |

-GLP-1 (glucagon-like peptide-1) is a hormone released by the gut after a meal.
-It signals to the body: "Food has been consumed — produce insulin, reduce glucagon, slow gastric emptying."
+GLP-1 (glucagon-like peptide-1) is a hormone that the gut releases after a meal.
+It signals to the body: "Food has been eaten, produce insulin, reduce glucagon, slow the gastric emptying."
 In nature, GLP-1 is broken down within minutes.
-Semaglutide is a pharmacologically optimised version of GLP-1 — structurally modified so that it binds to albumin in the blood and therefore remains active for approximately 7 days.
+Semaglutide is a pharmacologically optimised version of GLP-1 – structurally changed so that it binds to albumin in the blood and therefore acts for about 7 days.

-Semaglutide's strongest effect is not in the stomach, but in the brain.
-GLP-1 receptors are also located in the hypothalamus — the appetite and satiety centre.
-Semaglutide reduces hunger there and suppresses cravings — particularly for calorie-dense, highly processed foods.
-Many patients report that food suddenly feels "less interesting" or that they feel full after small portions.
-This is not willpower — this is pharmacology.
+The strongest effect of semaglutide is not in the stomach, but in the brain.
+GLP-1 receptors also sit in the hypothalamus – the appetite and satiety centre.
+There, semaglutide reduces the feeling of hunger and suppresses cravings – particularly for calorie-rich, highly processed foods.
+Many patients report that food suddenly seems "less interesting" or that they are full after small amounts.
+This is not willpower – this is pharmacology.

 | Mechanism of action | Effect |